whizpah/clipperbug/readme.md

+## Update 2021-06-14
+After taking this problem to the Clipper Sourceforge discussion board, the problem seems to only exist in the Golang port of the library.
+See more details in the discussion: https://sourceforge.net/p/polyclipping/discussion/1148419/thread/408b27d968/?limit=25

 # Problem with Clipper and Intersect on certain polygons

 I'm working on a project with a lot of polygons with different shapes and sizes.
 Clipper works for 99% of them, but